Mazak Integrex Series Spindle Repair & Rebuild

-We warranty our Mazak Integrex Spindle repairs for 1 year.
+We warranty our Mazak Integrex Series Spindle Repair and Rebuilds for 1 year.
 This blog shows some of the work that is involved with repairing a Mazak Integrex spindle to original factory condition and why we have confidence in our repairs.

 In one of our previous blogs we spoke about some of the damage that we find on the Mazak Integrex spindles that are sent to us.
 This blog will show a little more detail of some of the components that go into the Integrex milling spindle and efforts we make to insure an OEM equivalent repair.

 The Integrex Milling spindle raises the level of complexity of spindle repair.
 This spindle is the key to the Mazak Integrex versatility.
 So when you need one repaired you want to go to a spindle repair facility that has extensive experience and a proven track record.